IT4100 - File Systems and Storage Technologies

 The student is responsible for reading the material in the textbook.
 A reading schedule is provided with the class schedule on the course website.
 The student is expected to read the material before the class in which it is discussed.
 The book also includes material beyond what we will discuss in lecture, which you are encouraged to study on your own.
 Feel free to bring questions from the reading to lectures or to office hours.

-Assignments are due on the date listed in the schedule, and must be passed off to the instructor or a lab assistant for the course.
+Assignments are due on the date listed in the schedule, and must be submitted according to instructions.
 Your instructor will tell you how to appropriately submit assignments.
-This means that you must reserve time to pass it off at a suitable time before the end of the day it is due.

 There will be several exams given throughout the semester.
 Any missed tests will need to have the Divisional Dean’s approval before you can take the test.